Ethics Code

 4 Loyalty

 Loyalty is reflected through steadfast support and confidentiality.
-Members protect sensitive information and maintain commitments to colleagues, partners, and employers, including when transitioning to new opportunities.
+Members protect sensitive information and maintain commitments to colleagues, partners, and employers.

 5 Fairness

-Members act with justice and equity, avoid exploiting others, and foster an inclusive and respectful environment in which equal treatment is valued.
+Members act with justice and equity, avoid exploiting others, and foster an inclusive and respectful environment.

 6 Concern for Others

 Compassion and responsibility guide professional actions.
-Business and operational goals are pursued with minimal harm and maximum positive impact, mindful of the well-being of others.
+Operational goals are pursued with minimal harm and maximum positive impact.

 7 Respectfulness

 Respect for human dignity and diversity is paramount.
-All individuals are treated with equal respect, regardless of personal, professional, cultural, or social differences.
+All individuals are treated with equal respect.

 8 Law Abiding

-Compliance with applicable laws and regulations is a fundamental obligation.
-Members conduct themselves lawfully and ethically in every professional and operational context.
+Compliance with applicable laws and regulations is a fundamental obligation in every operational context.

 9 Commitment to Excellence